Lempireqc/testaaaaaaaaaa/audit.md

 ###### Properties (Unmapped)

+This properties values are only accessible via the `LastAudit` property.

 | Name | Description | Example |
 | :--- | :---------- | :------ |
 | `ParentAudit` | Gets or sets the parent `Audit`. | [Try it**](https://dotnetfiddle.net/28AdvH) |